STREAM CLEAN-UP: FREQUENTLY ASKED QUESTIONS

 What is the Stream Clean-up?

 The Perkiomen Watershed Conservancy’s annual Stream Clean-up is the area’s largest organized clean-up event, drawing hundreds of volunteers from local communities.
 These volunteers remove trash and debris from many streams, ponds, lakes, floodplains and reservoir locations within the Perkiomen Creek Watershed.
 In addition, many corporate and local businesses, partner groups and individuals help coordinate or sponsor this event.
-In 2017, over 700 volunteers removed 100 tires, over 2,820 pounds of scrap metal, 540 bags of trash and 40 bags of recyclables from 50 different locations!
+In 2018, 855 volunteers removed 136 tires, 2,000 pounds of scrap metal, 547 bags of trash and 41 bags of recyclables from 67 different locations!

 When is the Stream Clean-up?

-In 2018, it is scheduled for April 7th from 9AM – 12PM.
+In 2019, it is scheduled for April 6th from 9AM – 12PM.
 The event traditionally takes place in April each year, to coincide with National Earth Day and the Great Pennsylvania Clean-up event.
+We also offer corporate groups the opportunity to volunteer on Friday, April 5th.

 Why hold a Stream Clean-up?